 When it comes to the behavior of their children, many parents wonder what is normal and what isn’t.
 Adolescent life allows for a wide range of behaviors and personality traits.
-Given that, normalcy is a relative term, which is another way of saying there truly is no normal.

 - Persistent anger and resentment

 - Substance abuse

 - Social isolation